 - Fill out the appointment form and save to reserve your appointment

 Please note: Appointments in the Grad Writing Center can be for one hour.
 You can make hour-long appointments yourself or contact us for assistance.
 You are allowed two appointments in any given week.
 If your plans change for any reason, it is up to you to sign in to your account and cancel your appointment.
-If you do not show up for your appointment and do not cancel it, you will be marked as a "no show"; after two "no-show" appointments you will not be able to make appointments in advance for the remainder of the quarter.
+If you do not show up for your appointment and do not cancel it, you will be marked as a "no show"; after two "no-show" appointments you will not be able to make appointments in advance for the remainder of the term.
 You can be seen as a walk-in appointment, as availability permits.
 If you are more than five minutes late for your appointment, your consultant will mark you as a "no-show" and see a walk-in in your place.

 How to Arrange a Zoom Writing Consultation